limolitz/LocAT/README.md

 LocAT
 =====

-LocAT privides Location aware ToDos on Android.
+LocAT provides location aware ToDo lists on Android.
+The app will tell you if you are near a pre-set point wehre you want to to something, e.g. buy milk in the supermarket.